 Grow your investing confidence

-Here are five ways you can become more confident in your investing approach.
+Here are four ways you can become more confident in your investing approach.

-3. Take assessments.
-Whether from financial professionals or another source, such as a financial advisor or a website, evaluations can provide insights into your approach to money.
-Assessments can help you understand things like your investment risk tolerance and if you’d prefer to be hands-on or hands-off with your investing.
+Take assessments.
+Whether from a financial professional or a website, evaluations can provide insights into how you approach money and help you understand things like your investment risk tolerance.

-4. Contribute as much as you can to your investment account can early on.
+Contribute as much as you can.
 The answer to when to invest is usually now.
 When it comes to how much, aim for as much as possible, especially early on to take advantage of compound interest and time in the market.
 Maximizing 401(k) contributions is a good way to make investing essentially automatic.

-5. Seek out a financial professional.
-Financial professionals can help you better understand your approach to investing as well as your options.
-McNeill suggests, when looking for a financial professional or wealth manager, choose one you feel comfortable talking to about any financial issue.
-“That should be a safe space to have conversations and make decisions about investments,” she says.
+Seek out a financial professional.
+A professional can help you better understand your approach to investing, as well as your options.
+McNeill suggests choosing one you feel comfortable talking to about any financial issue.
+“It should be a safe space to have conversations and make decisions about investments,” she says.
 Be clear when discussing what you want for your future.
-The more candidly you lay out your goals, future healthcare needs and desired lifestyle, the easier it will be for a professional to help you choose the best investments to generate the financial return you will need.
+The more candidly you lay out your goals, the easier it will be for a professional to help you choose the best investments to generate the financial return you will need.